-Italian breadsticks, also called Grissinis, look great on the appetizer table.
-But they taste even better wrapped in prosciutto and paired with a delicious dip.
+Grissinis, wrapped in prosciutto, look great on the appetizer table, paired with a delicious dip.
 For a fun presentation, you could serve the Prosciutto Grissinis standing up in a glass with the creamy pesto dip off to the side.
 It takes no time at all to wrap the bread sticks for dipping.
-I toasted them just for a few minutes in the oven to help the prosciutto kind of shrink around the grissinis and add a little crispy texture (this step is optional).
+I toasted them just for a few minutes in the oven to help the prosciutto kind of shrink around the breadsticks and to add a crispy texture to the meat (this step is optional).
 If you’re not a fan of prosciutto, you could use black forest ham or even roast beef.
 Just ask your deli to slice the meat super thin.
 Wrapping the sticks is easier if you cut the meat into 1-inch wide strips and wrap multiple strips of the meat until the bread is covered as far down as you want.

 - 20 slices prosciutto, sliced thin (about ¼ pound)

 Make the Grissini Bread Sticks:

 - Take 20 bread sticks out of the package.
 Leave whole for a fun presentation, or break in half if you want prosciutto to cover the entire stick.